Frequently Asked Questions

 Do you work with other doctors?

 Yes.
-Dr. Kelli wholeheartedly strives to attain the best care for her patients.
-She is well aware of her strengths as well as limitations and does not hesitate to refer a patient out in order to receive the best possible care.
-She is more than happy to work with your team of doctors to help you achieve optimal health.
+Our team wholeheartedly strives to attain the best care for their patients.
+We are well aware of our strengths as well as limitations and we do not hesitate to refer a patient out in order to receive the best possible care.
+We are more than happy to work with your team of doctors to help you achieve optimal health.

 Do you treat children?